creifenscheid/cleanup_tools/Documentation/Introduction/Index.rst

 * afterDatabaseOperations hook to run cleanFlexFormsService
 * dashboard widget with dry run results of all configured services

-Cleanup services are registered in typoscript.
+Cleanup services are registered in ext_localconf.php via \CReifenscheid\CleanupTools\Utility\ConfigurationManagementUtility.
 Therefor it is possible to extend the extension with your own services easily.

 Currently available services